huntrreed/Regex-Tutorial/README.md

 * **End:** '$' indicates the end of the string.

 ### Quantifiers
 Quantifiers set limits on your regex string.
-They can either indicate things that need to be present in the string or can set a number of characters that a certian part of the string needs to have.
+They can either indicate things that need to be present in the string or can set a number of characters that a certain part of the string needs to have.
 The two quantifiers that are present in hex value strings are question marks and curly brackets.

->*The following hex value statement highlights the qualtifiers in gold:*
+>*The following hex value statement highlights the quantifiers:*

 >/^#`?`([a-f0-9]`{6}`|[a-f0-9]`{3}`)$/